oracle/olcut/README.md

 used in Tribuo to record a trainer and dataset configuration.
 It can optionally include non-configurable state.
 It supports conversion to a marshalled format which can be easily serialised and deserialised from JSON.

+Provenance objects can be converted back into a list of configurations, which can be used to recreate the config file that generated that provenance.
+This can be used to recover the training configuration of an ML system from a model, and regenerate the model (either on new data, or with tweaked parameters).

 # Command Interpreter